Lessons about Testosterone Therapy from the Testosterone Trials

 Purpose of the Vitality Trial

-The main goal of the Vitality Trial was the percentage of men whose score on the FACIT–Fatigue scale increased by at least 4 points.5 Secondary outcomes were change from baseline in the FACIT–Fatigue, the score on the vitality scale of the SF-36, scores on the Positive and Negative Affect Schedule (PANAS) scales, and depression according to the Patient Health Questionnaire-9.
+The primary outcome of the Vitality Trial was the percentage of men whose score on the FACIT–Fatigue scale increased by at least 4 points.
+Secondary outcomes were change from baseline in the FACIT–Fatigue, the score on the vitality scale of the SF-36, scores on the Positive and Negative Affect Schedule (PANAS) scales, and depression according to the Patient Health Questionnaire-9.

 Lessons from the Vitality Trial

-Although testosterone did not improve vitality as assessed by an increase greater than the prespecified threshold value (which was arbitrarily set), it did improve vitality, mood, and depressive symptoms on several scales.5
+Although testosterone did not improve vitality as assessed by an increase greater than the prespecified threshold value, it did improve vitality, mood, and depressive symptoms as continuous measures using several instruments.

 Cognitive Function Trial